RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugTracers.rst

 Clean Up Afterwards
 -------------------

 When you are done with outlining and testing your program, delete these statements from your program.
-No one really needs to see the test statments you wrote, and leaving test statments in the program might confuse you if you add more to the program.
+No one really needs to see the test statements you wrote, and leaving test statements in the program might confuse you if you add more to the program.

 Extra comments do help other people read your code, but try to leave in only the bits that you think are the most useful.
 There is an art to writing good informative comments, and you can only learn this art by reading other people's programs and having your peers read your programs.
 As a rule for comments, when in doubt, delete it.